AT Thru-Hike: Focus On Physical & Mental Preparation

 • Anaerobic training includes activities like weightlifting and sprinting.

-• Strength training is important to build the muscle and joint strength necessary to carry a heavy backpack long distances.
+• Strength training is essential to build the muscle and joint strength necessary to carry a heavy backpack long distances.

 Also, in all this training, remember the most important training is to go load up your backpack and do real hikes for multiple days.
 Someplace like the Foothills Trail is a perfect match to expectations on the AT, allowing good shakedown hikes on gear to occur.